samanwaya938/Power-BI-Consumer-Goods/README.md

 # Power-BI-Consumer-Goods
+Atliq Hardwares (imaginary company) is one of the leading computer hardware producers in India and well expanded in other countries too.

-Atliq Hardwares, a top computer hardware producer in India with global reach, seeks to enhance data-driven decision-making.
-They plan to expand their data analytics team with skilled junior data analysts.
-Tony Sharma, the data analytics director, initiated a SQL challenge to identify candidates with both technical and soft skills.
+However, the management noticed that they do not get enough insights to make quick and smart data-informed decisions.
+They want to expand their data analytics team by adding several junior data analysts.
+Tony Sharma, their data analytics director wanted to hire someone who is good at both tech and soft skills.
+Hence, he decided to conduct a SQL challenge which will help him understand both the skills.

+Task:

+Imagine yourself as the applicant for this role and perform the following task

+1. Check ‘ad-hoc-requests.pdf’ - there are 10 ad hoc requests for which the business needs insights.
+2. You need to run a SQL query to answer these requests.
+3. The target audience of this dashboard is top-level management - hence you need to create a presentation to show the insights.
+4. Be creative with your presentation, audio/video presentation will have more weightage.

+To open the presentation copy the URL which is provided in Consumer Goods.pbix file